Skip Navigation

 What Causes Posterior Crucial Ligament (PCL)?

 PCL injury commonly occurs in sports such as football, soccer, basketball, and skiing.
-A hyperextention or a direct blow just below the knee cap will disrupt the PCL and cause knee pain and PCL Injury.
+A hyperextension or a direct blow just below the knee cap will disrupt the PCL and cause knee pain and PCL Injury.

 For example, the football player who is tackled with a direct hit to the knee will hyperextend the limb and sustain a PCL Injury.